RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **METHODS 3:**

-To enhance prediction accuracy for Psychoactive Compounds ONLY, the original dataset of 17,866 compounds was pruned down to 5,107 compounds that include Neurotransmitter Receptors as Classifications:
+To enhance model prediction accuracy for Psychoactive Compounds in particular, the original dataset of 17,866 compounds was pruned down to 5,107 compounds that ONLY include Neurotransmitter Receptors as Classifications:

 • Adenosine A1/2 Receptor Agonists<br>
 • Adenosine A1/2 Receptor Antagonists<br>